Curriculum and Instruction Graduate Programs with an emphasis in Mathematics Education

-Mathematics Education offers two graduate degree plans: a 64-hour Doctor of Philosophy (Ph.D.) and 32-hour Master of Science (M.S.) and a certification option: a 36-hour Master of Education (M.Ed.).
+Mathematics Education offers three graduate degree plans: a 64-hour Doctor of Philosophy (Ph.D.) and 32-hour Master of Science (M.S.) and a 36-hour Master of Education (M.Ed.).
 Each program includes strong mathematics education theory, involvement in on-going research and writing and presenting papers.

 To be admitted to a graduate program, you must apply to the TLAC department and Texas A&M University.

 The M.Ed. degree plan requires a minimum of thirty-six (36) credit hours.
-The degree is a non-thesis degree only for uncertified teacher candidates.
+The degree is a non-thesis degree.